-Now the purpose of the commandment is love from a pure heart, from a good conscience, and from sincere faith.
-1 Timothy 1:5
+Now the purpose of the commandment is love from a pure heart, from a good conscience, and from sincere faith, 1 Timothy 1:5

 Effective ministry must be done in the love of God.
 Recognizing that the reason you are sharing with others is because God loves them and that is the reason you love them.
 Not because of anything they have or have not done to deserve your love or God’s for that matter.
 This is where a pure heart and clear conscience comes from.
 Lastly, it is a step of faith to love others with God’s love.
 You have to trust that God’s love will break through even the hardest of hearts.
-Especially when a person is underserving of your love, you can still love them with God’s love.
+Even when a person is underserving of your love, you can still love them with God’s love.

 Today I want to encourage you in whatever ministry you have.
 Whether it is a position in your church, neighborhood or workplace, share the love of God first of all.
 As you speak words of encouragement and love to those around you, remember that it is God’s love for them that is motivating your heart and God’s love is first of all pure.
-Speak to others with the clear conscience that you are looking for nothing from them in return and your desire is only that they would know how much God loves them to the point of sending His son so He could have a relationship with them.
+Speak to others with the clear conscience that you are looking for nothing from them in return and your desire is only that they would know how much God loves them to the point of sending His Son so He could have a relationship with them.
 Lastly, recognize the sincerity of your faith because you are trusting that as you share God’s love with others, He will show up and make it so real to them.
-It is not our place to prove God’s love for others is real, our job is to simply share it with other.
-After we share, God does His part and shows up in their life to make Himself real to them.
+It is not our place to prove that God’s love for others is real, our job is to simply share it with other.
+After we share, God does His part in their life to make Himself real to them.
 That is what brings people to Him.

 Today’s scripture reading: 1 Timothy 1:3-7

 3 As I urged you when I went into Macedonia—remain in Ephesus that you may charge some that they teach no other doctrine,

 4 nor give heed to fables and endless genealogies, which cause disputes rather than godly edification which is in faith.